East–West Schism: Criticism of reconciliation efforts

 The efforts of Orthodox patriarchs towards reconciliation with the Catholic Church has been strongly criticized by some elements of Eastern Orthodoxy, such as the Metropolitan of Kalavryta, Greece, in November 2008.

 In 2010, Patriarch Bartholomew I issued an encyclical lauding the ongoing dialogue between the Orthodox Church and other Christian churches and lamenting that the dialogues between the two churches were being criticized in "an unacceptably fanatical way" by some who claim to be defenders of Orthodoxy despite the fact that these dialogues are being conducted "with the mutual agreement and participation of all local Orthodox Churches".
 The Patriarch warned that "such opponents raise themselves above episcopal synods and risk creating schisms".
+A major point of contention in the way of ecumenical dialogue is the question of calendar reform in the Orthodox Church, particularly regarding the adoption of the Revised Julian calendar (heavily influenced by the Gregorian calendar of the West).
+Opponents of ecumenism within the Eastern Orthodox Church, using the pretext of calendar reform, have separated themselves into Old Calendarist groups.

-He further accused some critics of distorting reality to "deceive and arouse the faithful" and of depicting theological dialogue not as a pan-Orthodox effort, but an effort of the Ecumenical Patriarchate alone.
+The Patriarch further accused some critics of distorting reality to "deceive and arouse the faithful" and of depicting theological dialogue not as a pan-Orthodox effort, but an effort of the Ecumenical Patriarchate alone.
 As an example, he pointed to "false rumors that union between the Roman Catholic and Orthodox Churches is imminent" claiming that the disseminators of such rumors were fully aware that "the differences discussed in these theological dialogues remain numerous and require lengthy debate".
 The Patriarch re-emphasized that "union is not decided by theological commissions but by Church Synods".